IDMNYU/IdeationPrototyping_A_SP23_LadyK/classmate_discovery.md

 # Classmate Discovery

-##### Research Part 1 (initial research + design of additional research mechanisms): Feb 5
-##### Research (result of additional reseach mechanisms): Feb 5
+## Delivery dates:
-##### Visual Map (including sketches): Feb 12
+## Stage 1: Feb 12
+## Stage 2: Feb 19
+## Stage 3: Feb 26

+### Overview:

-Using your classmate's care package, input map, constant input/output choices assignments and social media presences research, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references (when you can).
-This visual map should be thoughtful, considerate and informed by your research.
+You are to "discover" your classmate which you are paired with.
+Use a variety of research methods (see below) to design & create a visual map that represents them given their background, training, discipline, and personal circumstances that led them to where they are today and where they are going.
+This visual map metaphor should be thoughtful, considerate and informed by your research and ideation process.
+It should not be chosen blindly.

-This is a 2 part assignment.

-The goals of this assignment:

-* (1) To gather a wide variety of information, through various means (RESEARCH, COLLECT, ABSORB... see below for directives and ideas).
-See the Universal Methods of Research to broaden your research mechanisms.
-I'm looking for you to stretch and to develop your skills beyond their current limits.

-As a result of your research, what questions do you have for your interviewee when you meet?
-Post these.
-Your research and questions should be evident from your research (not just general ones.)
-This could even be documented through a mind-map.
+Document the entire process.
+Remember this class is all about the process.
+Show all of the drawings, sketches, notes, documents, and materials.
+Post to your Process site under "Early Other Assignments."

+#### Stage One: Research  Due Feb 12

+1. Review your classmate's care package, input map, constant input/output choices assignments and social media presences.
+Take notes.

+2. Read the Terry Gross article on how to create interview (See the link in the [schedule](schedule.md).

+3. Design a thoughtful questionaire or survey based on this research.

+4. Review the Universal Methods of Research (UMR).
+Adopt 2-3 methods of research to learn more about your assigned classmate.
+Formulate these to be appropriate to your classmate.
+For example, specific photo diary prompts (hardest part of their morning, most delightful part of day, most trusted friend, etc); going to their favorite places and studying those locations for 30 minutes noting observations and details; shadowing your partner through various locations of their day that you are not familiar with.

-Document this and post this.
-Give me a small reflection summary of where you are at/what you are thinking after your research.
+5. Post the questionaire/survey, and the layout/plans for the 2-3 UMR methods that you are going to undertake.
+Tell me about your plans and write a small reflection of what you are thinking and where you are at, after doing the above.

-* (2) Post interview gatherine: Show your process for thinking of a mechanism to describe this person.
-Your reseach should be informing this process.
-Do the 5W, 5WH, Bad Idea brainstorm (and flip it), or Bug, or any combination of these, to give a greater context to finding your metaphor or context.

-* Mind-map different mechanisms.
+6. Set up a time to "meet" with your partner within the next 5 days, as well as scheduling in the other research activities.

+#### Stage Two: Conduct Survey/Questionaire and UMR Methods   Due Feb 19

+1. Write a reflection of the outcome.
+Post any documentation, images and/or sketches that have transpired since the previous stage.

+#### Stage Three: Brainstorm & Ideate about the map metaphor    Due Feb 26

+1. Considering your research from Stage 1 & 2, conduct 2-3 brainstorming or ideation exercises that we have discussed in class _regarding the map metaphor_.
+This could be "How might we...", 5 Why's, Bad Idea Brainstorm, or Crazy Eights.
+Mind-map different mechanisms.
 Go deeper to explore each.
 Sketch and post about these.
 Give us context.

-* (3) Design the mechanism with which to present that information VISUALLY (BRAINSTORM, REMIX, DESIGN, VISUALIZE, SHAPE, FORM, CONNECT, BUILD).
-Remember to sketch ideas and concepts first in order to explore them.

-Post this to your site under "Early Other Assignments".
-This includes research notes, questionaires, survey documents, images, sketches, brainstorms, etc. It's important to show all documents that tell the story of your process.

-You pick the form or metaphor!
-Brainstorm what this is.
-It should make sense to your subject.

-Some ideas are (but NOT limited to):
+Some examples/ideas are (but NOT limited to):
 * a subway map,
 * a territory map,
 * a thematic network,